evert/evert.github.com/_posts/2011/2011-04-18-escaping-mysql-strings-with-no-connection-available.md

 ```

-<p>Still no guarantee from my side though.
+Still no guarantee from my side though.
 Tread carefully and avoid this if you can.
-If you have a better idea, or you feel like shouting at me for this.. let's hear it in the comments.</p>
+If you have a better idea, or you feel like shouting at me for this.. let's hear it in the comments.

-<p><small>Special thanks to <a href="http://stackoverflow.com/questions/5696355/exporting-data-to-a-sql-format-how-to-escape/5702846#5702846">Spudley</a> for providing me with a reasonable answer to this question.</small></p>
+Special thanks to <a href="http://stackoverflow.com/questions/5696355/exporting-data-to-a-sql-format-how-to-escape/5702846#5702846">Spudley</a> for providing me with a reasonable answer to this question.